kketevani/kkapanadze/content/project/_index.md

   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: Work in Progress
+  title: Working Papers
-title: Work in Progress
+title: Working Papers
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **